One of the most common frustrations I hear from men is this:

 Or, you are never there when I need you.

+Any time I see a couple fighting, these phrases invariably pop up.
 Apart from being patently false (I have never seen an instance in which “always” or “never” are actually true), these statements distract you both from the root of your conflicts.

 You are two human beings, each with different beliefs, habits, and patterns, that interact with one another on a daily basis.